abcdesktopio/docs/opsdocs/docs/install/4.4/helm.md

   image: ghcr.io/abcdesktopio/MY.memcached
 ~~~

-Non-overridden values will use the default ones.
+All non-overridden parameters use the chart's default values.

-### Step 2 - apply helm with your values file
+### Step 2: Apply the Custom Values File

-Then apply your configuration:
+Install or upgrade the chart with your custom values file:

 ~~~ bash
 helm install my-abcdesktop abcdesktop/abcdesktop \